YouTube’s cesspool of anger and hate faces growing scrutiny

 Starting last year, a new cadre of negative YouTube gaming commentators came to prominence.
 Almost in unison, they each enjoyed spikes in audience and view counts, attracting hundreds of thousands of subscribers.
 That translated into millions of views a week as they dissected the video game industry’s missteps, misadventures and controversies.
 The views get rewarded by YouTube in ad dollars.

-YouTube was the subject of yet another bruising story two days later, this time by the New York Times’ Kevin Roose about a young man named Caleb Cain who was radicalized by alt-right videos on the platform:
+YouTube was the subject of yet another bruising story two days later, this time by the New York Times‘ Kevin Roose about a young man named Caleb Cain, who was radicalized by extremist videos on the platform:

-Mr. Cain, 26, recently swore off the alt-right nearly five years after discovering it, and has become a vocal critic of the movement.
+Mr. Cain, 26, recently swore off the alt-right [sic] nearly five years after discovering it, and has become a vocal critic of the movement.
 He is scarred by his experience of being radicalized by what he calls a “decentralized cult” of far-right YouTube personalities, who convinced him that Western civilization was under threat from Muslim immigrants and cultural Marxists, that innate I.Q. differences explained racial disparities, and that feminism was a dangerous ideology.

-Naturally, all these stories provoked a backlash from the far-right content creators who insist they are being oppressed by the machine of Silicon Valley.
-This, despite the massive bullhorn that social media platforms have given their views and the massive audiences they have accumulated.
+Naturally, all these stories provoked a backlash from the far-right content creators who insist they are being oppressed by the machine of Silicon Valley — this, despite the massive bullhorn that social media platforms have given their views and the massive audiences they have accumulated.

 All this fun practically obscured the story about how pedophiles were using YouTube to target kids.

 That also prompted a policy change from YouTube that included measures like disabling comments on videos targeting younger audiences.
-Though it came in a blog post that mostly amounted a long self-congratulatory missive to all the amazing work YouTube is doing to stop this kind of thing.
+Of course, this policy announcement came in a blog post that was little more than a long, self-congratulatory public relations opportunity.

-Amazingly, YouTube CEO Susan Wojcicki seems to continue to sidestep the kind of personal fury directed at the likes of Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey.
-YouTube remains as much a part of our cultural fabric as those two social platforms.
+Amazingly, YouTube CEO Susan Wojcicki has somehow managed to continually sidestep the kind of personal fury directed at the likes of Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey.
+Yet YouTube remains as much a part of our cultural fabric as those two social platforms.

-For now, it appears YouTube’s addictive algorithms and bottomless well of content will continue to keep people coming back for more and forgive it for these endless and egregious sins.
+For now, it appears YouTube’s addictive algorithms and bottomless well of content will continue to generate forgiveness for its endless and egregious sins.